kirru2198/kubernetes/01_kubernetes.md

 2. **MiniKube**: A lightweight Kubernetes setup for learning or testing purposes.
  - It runs a single-node Kubernetes cluster on your local machine, where the control and worker node are the same.
 This setup is easy to manage but not suitable for production.

+We can launch EKS cluster using - Terraform, cloudFormation, AWS-CLI and eksctl (tool)

 ## kubectl

 **kubectl** (or sometimes called kubekettle) is a command-line tool that allows you to interact with your Kubernetes cluster.
 It sends requests to the Kubernetes API server to perform actions on your cluster.